imqueue/imqueue.com/get-started.md

 ## 3. Enable Completions

-After installation and configuration is complete it is recommended to turn on completions support for `imq` command in your terminal.
+After installation and configuration it is recommended to turn on completions support for `imq` command in your terminal.
 Simply run:

 ~~~bash
 > imq completions on